shanwong29/rick-and-morty-app/README.md

 ### Manual

 `gh-pages` has been also installed and setup.
 Manual deployment can be done with the following command:
+(A configured origin remote is needed if it is run in docker container)

 ```
 npm run deploy